Home » Recipes » 30-Minute Meals » Beanie Weenies (Franks and Beans)

 PRO TIP:

 Storage: Store leftovers in the refrigerator in an airtight container.
 It can be kept for up to 3 days.
+The flavor improves overnight.

-FAQs about this Beans and Franks Recipe:
+Questions about this Beans and Franks Recipe:

 A bowl of beanie weenies with a spoon shot.